Post

 1. Using frida (not required here!)

-2. Using normal code analysis and wite your own code from that.
+2. Using normal code analysis and write your own code from that.

 I’ll show you both ways.
 So let’s buckle up for both of the way to solve this challenge.